m1m1k/TimeLords/README.md

 # TimeLords
 Journey to a far away land as we embark on the first history making jump through time.

-# CONCEPT
+## CONCEPT
-A graphical strategy Rougelike RPG attempting to follow D20 rules, adding graphics, and interesting mechanics.
+A *graphical* strategy Rougelike RPG attempting to follow D20 rules, adding graphics, and interesting mechanics.
 Rather than invent a mythical world, we'll be traveling back through time to the ancient Roman Empire.
 Players will achieve greatness or die trying while being immersed in thrilling historical fiction.

-## CHAPTER 0 : INTRO : BEFORE I left Earth - the TEST
+## CHAPTER 0 : BEFORE I left Earth...
-OVERVIEW: you are about to become the first time traveller in the world Little do you know that you will inevitably get stuck in the Ancient past.
+*OVERVIEW: you are about to become the first time traveller in the world.
+ Little do you know that you will inevitably get stuck in the Ancient past.
-You'll have to battle your way BACK TO THE FUTURE or figure out how to survive here in the past.
+You'll have to battle your way *BACK TO THE FUTURE* or figure out how to survive here in the past.*

 ---

 *Greetings time traveller recruits!*
 The interplanetary council has prepared some rigorous tests for you before you delve into the deepest mysteries of the future.
 The council has decided that since the galaxy's top minds are not in agreement about how going back in time may alter our present course,